Mensi-Mohamed-Amine/picoCTF-Writups/Reverse Engineering/Keygenme/README.md

 ![Alt text](img/3.png)

-so the final flag format we be `picoCTF{br1ng_y0ur_0wn_k3y_12345678}` ,, and finally the program compare the original key with our input which should be 36 character length
+so the final flag format we be `picoCTF{br1ng_y0ur_0wn_k3y_12345678}` in which we should get the final 8 bytes and wrap it with `}` ,, and finally the program compare the original key with our input which should be 36 character length

 ![Alt text](img/4.png)

-so to solve this we need to input a dummy 36 char string and make a breakpoint exactly at this line (line 45) and see what the program is comparing our input with which is the flag .
+so to solve this we need make some dynamic analysis ,, for that we should input a dummy 36 char string and make a breakpoint exactly at this line (line 45) and see what the program is comparing our input with which is the flag .

 ![Alt text](img/5.png)